 Soft pads on the Jaw protect items from denting and scratching and help prevent the items from slipping out.

 Plywood-Holding Capacity and Some Wish-List Items

-As a final note, I should add that the Jawhorse can--and will--hold full 4'x8' foot sheets.
+As a final note, the Jawhorse can--and will--hold full 4'x8' foot sheets.
 For any home remodeler, that's a big deal since four-by-eight is the standard size for plywood, drywall, paneling, and more.
 However, you would need to purchase the optional Rockwell Jawhorse Plywood Jaw to make this work.

 Now that we're in the middle of big basement finishing project, we've used the Jawhorse a lot and found it to be phenomenal.
 If you want to know what Jawhorse does in just a few metaphorical sentences, it's this:

 Jawhorse is like your bench vise.
 Except, instead of opening a few inches, it opens 4 feet wide.
 And its jaws are padded with rubber.
 And it's portable, not attached to your workbench.
 You can cantilever your material out crazy-far, yet the jaws still hold the material and the Jawhorse doesn't tip over.